Kernix13/Kernix13/README.md

 ## ABOUT ME

 I live in Springfield, Pennsylvania, and am constantly learning various front-end languages and technologies with the goal of landing a Web Design or Front-End Developer job.
-I have loved learning all my life, and I have been studying web design and development since 2020.
+I have loved learning all my life, and I have been studying WordPress, web design, and web development since 2020.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _[underscores](https://underscores.me/)_ as a starter template.

-Continue reading about me in this profile or take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) or download a [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) in this repo.
+Continue reading about me in this profile or take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) or download a [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) from this repo.

+<br>

 ## WHAT AM I WORKING ON?

-<br>

 &#10146; I'm currently taking a [UI Design course](https://designcourse.com/ui-ux) by Gary Simon.